MertNacar/hanymany-challenge/README.md

 # hanymany-challenge

-Hanymany-challenge is single page vue-3 project that includes crud operations and simple design with scss.
+Hanymany-challenge is a single page vue-3 project that includes crud operations and simple design with scss.
 ## Project setup
 ```
 npm install